acorn-io/runtime/docs/docs/39-Authoring Acornfiles/09-advanced-topics.md

 }
 ```

-The above example makes use of the "list" package which provides the `Range` function used in the `for` loop.
-The variable `i` will be an integer and placed into the container and volume names.
+The above example makes use of the `list` package which provides the `Range` function used in the `for` loop.
+The loop variable `i` will be an integer and placed into the container and volume names.
 When the application is scaled up, new containers will be deployed with their own data volumes.
 When the application is scaled down the highest numbered replicas will be removed first.
 The `0` replica will always be the first replica deployed and last removed.

 When deploying stateful applications it is a reasonable assumption to bootstrap from the `0` instance and for new replicas to use that as the first point of contact to register.